- Study with Us

 - About Us

 The curriculum model is essentially a two cycle system, with the time spent in Dublin at University College Dublin (UCD) or the Royal College of Surgeons in Ireland (RCSI) in predominantly Pre-Clinical medical sciences, when they gain a comprehensive understanding of the biomedical sciences necessary to enter Clinical training.
-Upon successful completion of their Pre-Clinical studies, students continue with their Clinical training in PMC, Penang, Malaysia, while still revisiting the medical sciences when appropriate.
+Upon successful completion of their Pre-Clinical studies, students continue with their Clinical training in RUMC, Penang, Malaysia, while still revisiting the medical sciences when appropriate.

-Clinical Training is undertaken at the PMC Campus as well as at the Penang General Hospital, Seberang Jaya Hospital, Bukit Mertajam Hospital, Taiping Hospital and approved clinical centres in Malaysia.
+Clinical Training is undertaken at the RUMC Campus as well as at the Penang General Hospital, Seberang Jaya Hospital, Bukit Mertajam Hospital, Taiping Hospital and approved clinical centres in Malaysia.
 During their period of clinical training in Penang, the students remain registered as full-time students of either RCSI or UCD.

 The Clinical School comprises the departments of